-The liquidity coverage ratio (LCR) is a quantitative liquidity standard developed by the Basel Committee on Banking Supervision (BCBS) to ensure that those banking organisations to which this standard is to apply have sufficient high-quality liquid assets to cover expected net cash outflows over a 30-day liquidity stress period.
+The liquidity coverage ratio (LCR) is a quantitative liquidity standard developed by the Basel Committee on Banking Supervision (BCBS) and provided for in CRR to ensure that those banking organisations to which this standard is to apply (including CaixaBank) have sufficient high-quality liquid assets to cover expected net cash outflows over a 30-day liquidity stress period.
 The final standard was announced in January 2013 by the BCBS and, since January 2015, is being phased-in until 2018.
-As at the date of this Base Prospectus, the banks to which this standard applies must comply with a minimum LCR requirement of 70 per cent. and gradually increase the ratio by 10 percentage points per year to reach 100 per cent. by January 2018.
+As of the date of this Base Prospectus, the banks to which this standard applies must comply with 80% of the applicable LCR requirement and 100% as from 1 January 2018.
+CaixaBank's consolidated LCR as of 31 March 2017 was 158%.

-The BCBS's net stable funding ratio (NSFR) has a time horizon of one year and has been developed to provide a sustainable maturity structure of assets and liabilities such that banks maintain a stable funding profile in relation to their on- and off-balance sheet activities that reduces the likelihood that disruptions to a bank's regular sources of funding will erode its liquidity position in a way that could increase the risk of its failure.
-The BCBS contemplates that the NSFR, including any revisions, will be implemented by member countries as a minimum standard by January 2018, with no phase-in scheduled.
+The BCBS's net stable funding ratio (NSFR) has a time horizon of one year and has been developed to provide a sustainable maturity structure of assets and liabilities such that banks maintain a stable funding profile in relation to their on and off-balance sheet activities that reduces the likelihood that disruptions to a bank's regular sources of funding will erode its liquidity position in a way that could increase the risk of its failure.
+The BCBS contemplates that the NSFR, including any revisions, will be implemented by member countries as a minimum standard by 1 January 2018, with no phase-in scheduled.